isaiahescanuela/Find-My-Roomie/README.md

 ## Introduction

-**Brave Date** is a **fully featured** Tinder clone developed using open source tools from scratch.
+**Find My Roomie** is a **fully featured** Tinder clone developed using open source tools from scratch.
 It's designed to become the ultimate Tinder clone.
 It is **user-friendly** with a clean interface that is easy to navigate.

 As well as being **feature-rich**, **Brave Date** is also **fully responsive**, meaning it will work seamlessly on a wide range of devices.
 So whether you're dating on your desktop or your mobile, you'll always have a great experience.